iboutsikas/iboutsikas.github.io/apps/hugo-site/content/projects/coverpage/index.md

 experience (DX) remains dead simple.
 This is why I leaned heavily into **CSS Custom Properties**.

-Dimensions like `--cover-width` and animation speeds like `--anim-duration` aren't locked behind JavaScript properties.
+Dimensions like `--cover-size` and animation speeds like `--cover-anim-duration` aren't locked behind JavaScript properties.
 They are part of the CSS cascade.
 This means a designer can completely reshape the component's behavior and appearance using nothing but a stylesheet, maintaining a clean separation of